simrikservices/simirik-hugo/content/homepagesliders/ability.md

 content: In house and On site Refresher Training.
 During emergency, special event or ad-hoc, SSGF Commitment for additional manpower Incident and Emergency procedure.
+order: 1
+draft: false
 ---
+In house and On site Refresher Training.
+During emergency, special event or ad-hoc, SSGF Commitment for additional manpower Incident and Emergency procedure.